EB-5 visa: Overview

-2019 Regulation
+2019 regulation

 The US Citizenship and Immigration Services (USCIS), published regulations making major changes in the EB-5 Immigrant Investor Program, effective November 21, 2019.
 The rules say that states can no longer designate regional centers; this duty now belongs to the Department of Homeland Security (DHS), which manages USCIS.
 This rule is intended to eliminate gerrymandering of TEAs.

 Sen. Chuck Grassley (R-Iowa), who, along with Sen. Patrick Leahy (D-Vermont), sponsored a bill in 2015 to curtail the fraud he found in the EB-5 program, supported the 2019 rule changes, particularly as the rule affected TEA designations.

 Barron's reported that the November EB-5 changes would "likely result in some developments moving from wealthy hubs into more rural and distressed areas," as the EB-5 program finances various high-end condominium developments.
 Barron's also reported that the program generated around $5 billion a year for 10,000 visas.

 EB-5 regional center investment projects

 Hotel and multi-use developments financed with EB-5 investments include Hilton, Hyatt Hotels, Marriott's, Starwood's SLS Hotel & Casino.
 In 2016 Forbes cited Hudson Yards, Manhattan as a "fine example" of one of the "very successful projects" resulting from EB-5 investments.

 In southern California, EB-5 projects include Europa Village, in Temecula, the Hilton Garden Inn in El Monte, and the JW Marriott hotel at L.A.
 Live in downtown Los Angeles.

 One of the major infrastructure projects in the EB-5 program is the recently completed I-95/Pennsylvania Turnpike connector, which completed the longest north–south route in the Interstate Highway System.
 Interstate 95, running from Maine to Florida, serves over 110 million people and 10 percent of the total US land area.
 The development began as part of the Federal-Aid Highway Act in 1956.

 EB-5 direct investment projects

 Select investors, especially from India, elect to invest in their own investment project.
 EB-5 direct investment projects include franchised restaurants, hotels, healthcare providers, preschools as well as other independent businesses.
 Funds can be pooled but it is more common for investors to have a controlling, majority interest in the business.
-Demand for direct investment opportunities has significantly increased as of July 2021 due to the lowered investment amount of $500,000 and sunset of the regional center program.

 It is possible to invest in a franchise for the E2 visa (for as little as $100,000) then convert to an EB-5 visa as long as the job requirement and investment thresholds are met.